 - What types of COVID-19 tests may work?
 (Updated 9/23/20)

 As described in the department's standing order, molecular (i.e. PCR-based) and antigen tests are accepted.
 Please consult Maine CDC's updated guide on interpreting test results, which is available here (PDF).

 - Will Maine accept an "antibody" test under this policy?

-Maine accepts PCR-based and Abbott Rapid ID Now test results to qualify for an exception to the 14-day quarantine rule and does not accept antibody testing for this purpose at this time.
+No. Maine accepts negative molecular and antigen-based test results to qualify for an exception to the 14-day quarantine rule and does not accept antibody testing for this purpose at this time.

 - Can I quarantine at my hotel, campground, or at my rental during my visit to Maine instead of getting a test?

 Yes.
 You may choose to quarantine at your rental or place of lodging if you follow Maine CDC’s guidelines for quarantine.
 For rural camps and remote rental locations with private kitchen and bathroom facilities, quarantine may be possible for the duration of a visit to Maine.
 Visitors who are quarantining during their stay in Maine must comply with Maine’s quarantine requirements (PDF) and they may not visit Maine restaurants, businesses, and crowded public spaces and they may not use shared facilities and dining rooms.

 - If I can’t schedule a COVID-19 test prior to my travel to Maine, can I get tested in Maine?